 Founded in 1794, Tusculum University is the oldest institution of higher education in Tennessee, the twenty-eighth oldest in the nation, and the oldest coeducational institution affiliated with the Presbyterian Church (USA).

 Among the Tusculum’s many distinctions are its inclusion in the President’s Community Service Honor Roll for 2007 through 2012; its recognition by the Clinton Global Initiative University of Tusculum’s “Help Me Help You” program as a model for global action in 2012; its being named to G.I.
-Jobs’ list of Military Friendly Schools from 2010 through 2012 and participating in the Yellow Ribbon program since 2009; and its uniqueness as one of six institutions of higher education in the country to operate on a focused calendar.
+Jobs’ list of Military Friendly Schools from 2010 through 2012 and participating in the Yellow Ribbon program since 2009.

 Ours is more than a two century tradition of education grounded in the belief that we best realize the potential of each individual when administration , staff, faculty members and students work closely together with the ultimate aim of enriching the lives of our students and preparing them to contribute positively to their communities.
 Every academic program and administrative decision is guided by our institutional mission, values, and vision.

-Tusculum University provides a liberal arts education in a Judeo-Christian environment, grounded in a civic, liberal, and medical arts curriculum with pathways for career preparation, personal development and civic engagement.
+Tusculum University provides a comprehensive education in a Judeo-Christian environment, grounded in a civic, liberal, and medical arts curriculum with pathways for career preparation, personal development and civic engagement.

 Integrity: Encompassing honesty and trustworthiness, all members of the Tusculum Community value and live with integrity, respect and virtue in communications, relationships and actions.